Refund and Cancellation Policy

 Please contact Continuing and Professional Education if you move or change jobs, so you will receive mailings in a timely manner.

-For University credit courses, please refer to the University Catalog for all academic and registration policies pertaining to credit courses.
+Please refer to the University Catalog for other policies related to our programs, including academic and registration policies pertaining to for-credit courses and programs.